Questions

 What does it cost?

-Free to begin — one campaign and a basic report, no card. $50 one-off unlocks the detailed report and tracked development plan for a single campaign. $100/yr covers unlimited campaigns, every detailed report, and the drill-down coach chat.
+Free to begin: one campaign and a basic report, no card. $50 one-off unlocks the detailed report and tracked development plan for a single campaign. $100/yr covers unlimited campaigns, every detailed report, and the follow-up coach chat.

 For firms buying it for a team